 Create a Personal Plan

-When you know what you want, what’s available, and how to get it, you have the tools to create a personal plan for achieving your goals.
-There are many paths to college baseball, but getting there is much easier with a plan that makes sense given your unique situation and goals.
+You need to know what you want, what’s available, and how to get it.
+Then, you have the tools to create a personal plan for achieving your goals.
+There are many paths to college baseball.
+Getting there is much easier with a plan that makes sense given your unique situation and goals.
 Of course, it’s essential that your plan be realistic, objective and honest about your situation and abilities.
 The more specific you can make this plan and the more you can tailor it to your particular situation, the better.
 An example of part of a personalized plan for a player with good skills but who lacks physicality may be:

 - Spend the off-season lifting heavy 4 days a week with your high school strength coach to focus on building size and strength.